Another Book of Nothing Chapters 1-4:

 As an antidote to such fear - if it cannot be ignored and if we are unable to see that the snake is in fact a harmless piece of rope - we then have the option of countering it with another form of imagination, namely faith, trust or belief.

 Sadly, in making an attempt to remedy this poignantly tragic condition in which we find ourselves unable to keep anything, even our bodies, longer than a certain limited period of time, there are some who go so far as to put their faith in a belief which they cannot allow anyone to question, even to the extent of seeing those that do so to be their mortal enemies.
 Yet the fact is that belief itself is a form of imagination that only has relevance when we do not know something for sure, so it’s rather a sad picture and something of a contradiction when we talk about a ‘true’ belief.
-Belief is what we substitute for the real or actual knowledge of something and thereby implies the lack of it, so it seems a pity for us to imagine that only our belief is true to the exclusion of all others.
+Belief is what we substitute for the real or actual knowledge of something and thereby implies the lack of it, so it would seem somewhat desperate for us to imagine that only our belief is true to the exclusion of all others.
 And if such a belief, as is often the case, is professed to be in a loving, all forgiving, merciful and universal God, it must surely break that heart of tenderness to see it used as a justification for imposing suffering and discrimination against others whose belief may differ from our own.

 Of that about which we are less sure, however, belief is quite another story.
 It’s a gamble, and yet is one on which many are prepared to stake their lives in its defence.
 Why feel so vulnerable?
 To whom do we have to prove our faith but to ourselves?
 Can I prove that anything exists if I do not?
 So where are we running to and what are we trying to change?